vacp2p/vac.dev/_posts/2020-02-10-waku-current-state.md

 As far as we know right now, there is one immediate bottleneck, a very likely bottleneck after that, and a third bottleneck that is still conjecture but not unlikely to appear.
 These are:

 - Immediate bottleneck - Receive bandwidth for end user clients (aka ‘Fixing Whisper with Waku’)
-- Bottleneck 2 - Nodes and cluster capacity (aka ‘DNS based node discovery’)
+- Very likely bottleneck - Nodes and cluster capacity (aka ‘DNS based node discovery’)
 - Bottleneck 3 - Full node traffic (aka ‘the routing / partition problem’)

 We've already seen the first bottleneck being discussed in the initial post.
 Dean wrote a post on [DNS based discovery](https://vac.dev/dns-based-discovery) which explains how we will address the likely second bottleneck.
 More on the third one in future posts.